hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/edge/__init__.md

 ### Variables:

-- `MODE = 'dev'`: This global variable stores a string ('dev').
+- ``: This global variable stores a string ('dev').
 It is likely used for configuring the behaviour or settings of the `Edge` class or the related functions in the `edge` module.

 ### Potential Errors or Improvements: